wavefrontHQ/wavefront-sdk-java/README.md

 > * [Obtain the API token](http://docs.wavefront.com/wavefront_api.html#generating-an-api-token).

 #### Initialize the WavefrontDirectIngestionClient
-You initialize a `WavefrontDirectIngestionClient` by building it with the access information you obtained obtained in the Prerequisite section.
+You initialize a `WavefrontDirectIngestionClient` by building it with the access information you obtained in the Prerequisites section.

 Optionally, you can call builder methods to tune the following ingestion properties: